IIIT-Delhi/IIIT-Delhi/README.md

 # Join IIIT-Delhi

+## Our Commitment

+We are committed to introducing, enhancing, and revitalizing the OSS (open source) culture at IIIT Delhi.
+As part of this commitment, we offer:

+- **Credits**
+- **Honorarium**
+- **Certificates**
+- **Swags/Merchandise**

+If you have an idea or project that you believe will benefit the institute, we encourage you to start an issue in [our GitHub Issues](https://github.com/IIIT-Delhi/IIIT-Delhi/issues) or send an email to [byld@iiitd.ac.in](mailto:byld@iiitd.ac.in).
+\
+We are eager to discuss your ideas and collaborate to bring them to fruition, offering incentives along the way.

 **Important**: Please ensure that you use your IIIT Delhi email address.
 Only entries with IIIT Delhi email addresses will be accepted.

-Welcome!
+## How to Join

 To join the IIIT-Delhi organization on GitHub, please follow these steps:

 1. **Follow the Organization**:
    - Go to the [IIIT-Delhi organization](https://github.com/IIIT-Delhi) and click the "Follow" button.